mremily9/studio_project/README.md

 # Notes/contextual research
 I had done my research commentaries on the artwork ASDFG by JODI (1999) and on chapter 2.
 Avant-Garde Glitch: Red Noise, Purple Haze, Black Box for the text.

+This can be read in the pdf format within my repo [here](https://github.com/mremily9/studio_project/blob/main/205%20FA%20workbook%20-%20Emily%20Chin%20%20(1).pdf).

 # Progress (Problem Solving/Code)